net-ml/net-ml.github.io/_pages/about.md

   </div>
   {% endif %}

 The NetML project is dedicated to advancing research and innovation at the intersection of machine learning (ML) and networking.
-Our mission is to develop cutting-edge solutions that apply ML to optimize network performance, enhance reliability, and tackle complex challenges in modern computer networks.
-At the same time, we explore how networking technologies can support and empower the application of ML at scale.
+Our mission is to develop cutting-edge solutions that apply ML to optimize network performance, enhance security, and tackle complex challenges in modern computer networks.

-This blog serves as a hub for sharing insights, updates, and breakthroughs from our research.
-Whether you’re an academic, industry professional, or enthusiast, you’ll find articles on our latest findings, technical deep dives, project milestones, and thought leadership in the rapidly evolving field of ML-driven networking.

-We invite you to join us on this exciting journey of discovery and innovation.
-Stay connected, and feel free to explore, learn, and engage with the NetML project community!
+## Our Research

+We focus on several key areas:

+- **Network Traffic Analysis**: Developing ML techniques for traffic classification, anomaly detection, and performance inference
+- **Concept Drift**: Understanding and mitigating model degradation in dynamic network environments
+- **Generative Models**: Creating synthetic network data for training and testing
+- **Cost-Aware ML**: Balancing model accuracy with systems-level deployment costs
+- **Multimodal Learning**: Combining network data with other signals for robust analysis

+## Featured Projects

+Explore our research through projects like [nPrint](/projects/nprint/), [LEAF](/projects/leaf/), [NetDiffusion](/projects/netdiffusion/), [CATO](/projects/cato/), [Traffic Refinery](/projects/traffic-refinery/), and [AMIR](/projects/amir/).

+## Open Science

+We release datasets, code, and tools to enable reproducible research.
+Visit our [Datasets & Code](/datasets-code/) page to access our resources.

+## Get Involved

+Whether you're an academic, industry professional, or enthusiast, we invite you to explore our [blog](/blog/), check out our [publications](/publications/), or learn from our [course materials](/courses/).